cvanelteren/CSS/README.md

 - A readme.md
 - A `requirements.txt` for python or equivalent for you language
 - A src dir
+- The final presentation
 - [optional] experiments folder
 - [optional] figures folder containing all figures (or videos)

+When handing in the code, generate a release from this repo and upload the ZIP file to canvas.
 In addition please include (and fill in) the following headers

 # Installation